MarkWilcock/Generative-AI-Course/15 Sign Up to a LLM.md

 ## Microsoft Copilot
 You need to use the Microsoft browser Edge to make the best use of Copilot.
 The start page is at https://www.bing.com/chat

-There is a useful user guide for effective prompting [here](https://www.microsoft.com/en-us/bing/do-more-with-ai/ai-prompt-writing).
+Microsoft has a useful user guide for effective prompting [here](https://www.microsoft.com/en-us/bing/do-more-with-ai/ai-prompt-writing).

 Copilot is built on ChatGPT but also takes into account your data and activities in your Microsoft account (recorded in the Microsoft Graph).
 Here is a good summary.
 [ChatGPT vs. Microsoft Copilot: What's the difference?](